smitrajput/solidity-ikigai/README.md

 98. BitMap: maps uint256 -> bool, wherein each bit in this uint256 var represents a bool
 99. PaymentSplitter, TimelockController: for adding timelocks to a contract
 100. Context: support for meta-txns, ERC2771Context: tx signer -> gas relay -> trusted forwarder (verifies txn) -> destination contract
+101. MinimalForwarder: implements trusted forwarder in 100
+102. Proxy: to implement proxy in proxy<>implementation contract pattern
+103. ERC1967Proxy: 102, but upgradabale.
+Allows changing impl contract
+104. TransparentUpgradableProxy: has Admin.
+All admin calls restricted to proxy contract.
+All non-admin calls delegated to impl contract.
+Hence solving selector clash problem between proxy and impl i.e. fn selector of proxy = impl, hence confused which one to call
+105. ProxyAdmin: admin contract of 104
+106. BeaconProxy: 102, but impl address coming from UpgradeableBeacon contract and it is stored at ERC1967 specified slot
+107. UpgradeableBeacon: support BeaconProxy to point to impl contract
+108. Clones: impl ERC1167 ie Minimal Proxy contracts: where all impl contracts are clones of a specific bytecode, and all calls are delegated to known fixed address
+109. Initializable: impl contracts NEED to impl initialize() to initialise the state of proxy contract RIGHT after impl contract is created (in context of proxy’s state || also in context of its own state), and this initialize() must only be callable ONCE.
+So Initializable lib helps impl contracts in implementing this. impl contract's constructor cannot be used for this, as that can only change state of impl contract, not of proxy's
+110. While both of these share the same interface for upgrades, in UUPS (**Universal Upgradeable Proxy Standard**) proxies the upgrade is handled by the implementation, and can eventually be removed.
+Transparent proxies, on the other hand, include the upgrade and admin logic in the proxy itself.
+This means `[TransparentUpgradeableProxy` 28](https://docs.openzeppelin.com/contracts/4.x/api/proxy#TransparentUpgradeableProxy) is more expensive to deploy than what is possible with UUPS proxies.
+111. Dappsys' DSProxy: 102, but also allows CREATION of impl contract along with making calls to it
+112. DSMath: SafeMath + fixed-point math + wad (18 decimals), ray (27 decimals) support (wmul, wdiv, rmul, rdiv, rpow)
+113. DSAuth: enables authorisation by DSGuard: has access control list (ACL) of [srcAddr][fnSign][destAddr] => boolean
+114. DSRoles: role based ACL, Root Users, Public Capabilities, Role Capabilities -> non-root, non-public capabs